SummaryRead the full fact sheet

 - McCune-Albright syndrome is a genetic disease that affects bone growth, skin pigmentation and hormone balance.

 - The cause of McCune-Albright syndrome is a genetic change, but the reason for the change is not known.

 - McCune-Albright syndrome is not an inherited disease.

 - The gene change that causes it occurs in the developing embryo.

 McCune-Albright syndrome is a genetic condition that affects bone growth, skin pigmentation and the body’s hormone balance.
-Deformed, easily broken bones and premature sexual maturity are typical signs of the condition.
+Bone abnormalities such as easily broken bones, and premature sexual maturity are typical signs of the condition.
 Symptoms range in severity.